pladask/flarum-ext-norwegian-bokmal/README.md

-# English Language Pack for Flarum
+# Norwegian Language Pack for Flarum

 ## Installation

-This language pack is bundled with [Flarum](http://flarum.org/).
+Not yet.

 ## Translating Flarum